-To make sure the card you purchase fits your computer, look up your model first.
+To make sure the card you’d like fits your computer, look up the model first and see what type of M.2 keys it supports.
 Have fun upgrading!